Reason #5 why the Wizard likes Bovada:

 C 3 to a straight flush, spread 5, with 1 high card vs. 4 to an inside straight, with 3 high cards: Play the 3 to a straight flush if there is no straight penalty card.
 Knowing this exception will add 0.00000020 to the game return.

-D Suited 10 and jack vs. an unsuited jack and king: If there is no flush penalty card then keeping the 10 and jack then that is the better play, otherwise keep the jack and king.
+D Suited 10 and jack vs. an unsuited jack and king — If there is no flush penalty card, then keeping the 10 and jack is the better play, otherwise keep the jack and king.

 By request I have removed hands that are never played from the list.
 Either some subset of these hands are better than the larger hand, or discarding everything is better.
 In parenthesis I put what you should do with these hands.